petercrona/gae-spring-mvc-minimal/README.md

 4. Update "src/main/webapp/WEB-INF/appengine-web.xml with your project id (replace YOUR_APP_ID).

 5. Run "gradle aR" (or "gradle appengineRun") when in the project's root folder.
+Check out localhost:8080!

-6. Run "gradle aD" (or "gradle appengineDeploy")
+6. Run "gradle aD" (or "gradle appengineDeploy").
+Check out YOUR_PROJECT_ID.appspot.com!

 ## What happens